 As all Shakespeare source-scholars agree, and as umpteen pre-Shakespeare allusions to these earlier plays confirm, and as the first title pages of Shakespeare’s plays make clear, and as Shakespeare’s contemporaries frequently complained: Shakespeare remade old plays.
-While this is a fact that few experts deny, it still appears to be a major obstacle for some.
+This is not controversial.
+Yet while this is a fact that few experts deny, it still appears to be a major obstacle for some.
 They will even refer skeptically to “vanished” or “imaginary” source-plays.
 But this is a little like referring skeptically to “vanished” or “imaginary” dinosaurs: These earlier plays have left behind so much incontrovertible, fossil evidence that only those who remain innocent of this information, or who are disinclined to believe it, express doubts.

 We can confirm the existence of Shakespeare’s source-plays through both internal and external evidence: first, researchers have discovered a number of impossibly early allusions to seemingly “Shakespearean” plays from the 1560s, 1570s, and 1580s—far too early for Shakespeare, who was born in 1564.
 These references appear in Revels accounts of plays performed before Queen Elizabeth or in comments about recent productions in anti-theater pamphlets or in allusions in contemporary satires.